 - College Street is both the official address of the College and its 'front door' as most visitors arrive here.
-Admissions.
-Career Center, and the Sayles-Hill Student Union are all located along College Street.
-College Street is also the last of the original city grid streets to penetrate the campus beyond First Street with through traffic. - College Street North of First Street is congested with both pedestrian and vehicle traffic often in conflict.
+Admissions, Career Center, and the Sayles-Hill Campus Center are all located along College Street.
+College Street is also the last of the original city grid streets to penetrate the campus beyond First Street with through traffic. - College Street north of First Street is congested with both pedestrian and vehicle traffic often in conflict.
 This is made worse by the fact that numerous small deliveries are received at Willis, Severance, and Sayles-Hill through entrances on College Street.
 Also several bus and van services pick up and drop off passengers in this same area. - College Street is an important reach of the cross-campus shared path extending from the Weitz Center to Sayles-Hill and Leighton Hall.
 North College Street allows through access for vehicles from First Street to Hwy 19. - College Street extends three blocks between Sayles-Hill south to Weitz Center for Creativity.
-It serves a significant volume of pedestrians, motorists, and bicyclists daily. - The turn-around at the north end of College allows return traffic to First Street. - North of First Street the road shifts off the city grid in a curious manner.
-It has followed this path since the construction of Willis Hall, but has been widened with parking added over the years.
-The existing asphalt street has head-in parking and allows delivery from the west curb.
-The width of the two-way roadway is approximately 24 feet.
-Head-in parking on College faces the Bald Spot. - The two blocks south of First are city streets with two lanes of two-way traffic and parallel parking along the curb.
-The road width is approximately 36 feet.
-Five foot-wide sidewalks are set approximately 15 feet from the curb.
-The walk on the west side of College rises approximately 2 feet above the street.
-The east side walk is generally closer to the elevation of the street.
+It serves a significant volume of pedestrians, motorists, and bicyclists daily.

+• The turn-around at the north end of College Street allows return traffic to First Street.